ibm-cloud-docs/email-delivery/index.md

 {: #getting-started-email-delivery}

 Use this information to configure your server to use {{site.data.keyword.cloud}} email service.
+{: shortdesc}

 ## Preparing for email delivery
 {: #preparing-for-email-delivery}

 1. Confirm that you can send emails from the device before you add or update smart host settings.
 Fix any existing problems in the send and receive process before you proceed.
-2. Follow these steps to access the Exim Configuration Editor:
+1. Follow these steps to access the Exim Configuration Editor:

    * Access WHM with your credentials.
    * Go to **Service Configuration > Exim Configuration Editor**.